Want access to our VIP Vault?

 Sequence Letters is a letter matching game for kids ages four to seven.
 One letter of the alphabet is on each card in both uppercase and lowercase, and the child playing matches the letter with the beginning sound of a picture.
 This is a great way for kids to practice sounding out letters and making connections between images and words.

-Boggle is already a well-loved game, and now your young kids under five can join the fun by playing Boggle Jr. This is a great game for kids age three and up, and it grows with your child by allowing them to practice with two different skill levels.
-Younger children can play with the letter cubes and practice matching them with the pictures.
-When your little one is ready for more of a challenge, they can practice their memorization skills by matching and memorizing the game pieces.
+Boggle is already a well-loved game, and now your young kids under five can join the fun by playing Boggle Jr. It’s a great fit for kids three and up who have already begun learning the letters of the alphabet.
+There are two levels of play so the game can grow with your child.
+Younger children can play with the letter cubes and practice matching the letter shapes with the picture word cards.
+And when your little one is ready for more of a challenge, they can play the second level of the game, which creates opportunities to sound out short, simple words.

 This game is designed for beginning readers ages four and up, and is made by the creators of Bob Books, a series featuring sparse illustrations and simple, decodable words.
 In our household, we’re currently using Bob Books to teach our preschooler early literacy skills—and they’re the same books I learned to read with when I was a preschooler, as well!
 This game is highly rated by parents and allows the player to create more than 16o words.